 Our Top 20 Movies That You May Have Missed

 We tried to put together a good list of rugged male movies that slipped through the cracks for whatever reason.
-We’re guessing that if you are an average movie buff, over 40, you probably have seen 15 of these movies.
-The over/under is set to 13.5 if you are under 40 years old.
-Let us know how many you’ve seen and please share with your mates.
+We’re guessing that if you are an average movie buff, over 40, you probably have seen 12-15 of these movies.
+Please share with your mates.

 Here we go!